 H. Hershfield, C. Mogilner & U. Barnea, People Who Choose Time Over Money Are Happier, http://journals.sagepub.com/doi/abs/10.1177/1948550616649239 (first published 5/25/2016).

-To work the Labor Cost Calculator, all you have to do is input six entries.
-The resulting readout may change your thinking about whether to proceed with a purchase or whether to pursue alternatives that gobble up less of your lifespan.
+To use the LCC, all you need to do is enter six numbers and click a button.
+The readout may change your mind about making a purchase that gobbles up so much of your lifespan.

-Line 1: input your annual gross salary before taxes or any amounts withheld for Social Security and Medicare (the calculator figures in the percentage of Social Security/Medicare automatically).
-Note: the calculator doesn’t accept dollar ($) signs or commas (,), so don’t try to include those in your entry.
+Line 1: input your annual gross salary before any taxes or withholding for Social Security and Medicare (the calculator figures in the percentage of Social Security/Medicare automatically).
+Note: the calculator doesn’t accept dollar ($) signs or commas (,), so don’t input them into the LCC.

 Line 3: input your combined top state and local (if any) tax rate for the year.
-For a list of the 2017 state tax brackets, click here.
-Note: the calculator won’t accept percentage (%) signs.
-Also, if your total rate is 6.93%, input 6.93 and not .0693.
+For a list of 2017 state tax brackets, click here.

-Line 5: input your estimate of the hours you spend commuting each year.
-If you want, also include the time you spend getting ready for work in the morning and winding down from work at night.
+Line 5: input the hours you spend commuting each year.
+If you want, also include the time you spend getting ready for work in the morning and winding down at night.
 Many reasonably regard this as part of the time their jobs take from their lives.

-Line 6: input the total amount of your expenditure whether it’s a recurring expense (mortgage payment, rent, electric bill) or one-time purchase (car, cell phone, skis).
-Include any sales taxes, if applicable.
+Line 6: input the total cost of your expenditure whether it’s a recurring expense (mortgage payment, rent, electric bill) or one-time purchase (car, cell phone, skis).
+Include any sales taxes.